PlayFab/CloudScriptSamples/README.md

 ========
 1. Overview:
 ----
-This repository contains several examples on how to use Cloud Script.
+This repository contains several examples on how to use Cloud Script in PlayFab.

 2. Prerequisites: